janbogar/janbogar.github.io/_posts/2023-4-3-data-science-checklist.md

 ## What does the usual data science workflow look like?

-There is a lot of thinking about business needs, hypothesis forming and testing, communication and other tasks, but the "manual" part of data-science usually consists of these steps:
+In addition to thinking about business needs, hypothesis forming and testing, communication and other tasks, the "manual" part of data-science usually consists of these steps:

 - Load data.
 - Explore it - what does it look like, how much is there, what data is missing, is it biased in some way?
 Is it representative of the real world?
 What data do you actually need?
 Are there outliers?
-Visualize it to get a better feel for it.
-- Use descriptive statistics to summarize data properties.
+- Use descriptive statistics and visualization to summarize data properties.
-- Remove duplicates, deal with missing data, decide what to do with outliers.
+- Clean the data - remove duplicates and deal with missing data and outliers.
 - Model the data - understand what answer you want and what type of model can give it to you.
 - Evaluate your model - does it do what you want?
 If not, return to previous step.
 - Visualize and clearly communicate the conclusions of your modeling - what do they mean?
 How certain are you?